 - 1 teaspoon salt

-- Cut the red cabbage in half, then in half again to have four pieces.Take one part and slice it thinly with a chef's knife, a mandoline slicer, or a food processor with a slicing disk attachment.
-Add it to a large bowl.
+- Cut the red cabbage in half, then in half again to have four pieces.Thinly slice the cabbage with a sharp knife, a mandoline slicer, or a food processor with a slicing disk attachment.
+You need about 5 cups (15 ounces) red cabbage.

 - To a large mixing bowl, add red cabbage, 2 carrots (grated), 1 handful parsley (chopped)